 Read the full report here.

-It was a joy to celebrate the HSC results of the Class of 2022 at our High Achievers Assembly on Wednesday 15 February 2023.
-The Year 12 cohort included 47 Distinguished Achievers, and the assembly was a superb opportunity to acknowledge the hard work, dedication and passion of our students.
+It was a joy to celebrate the HSC results of the Class of 2024 at our High Achievers Assembly on Wednesday 12 February 2025.
+The Year 12 cohort included 60 Distinguished Achievers, and the assembly was a wonderful opportunity to acknowledge the hard work, dedication and passion of our students.

-The guest speaker, Robyn Monro-Miller (Danebank graduate 1984), gave an inspiring address and offered her advice to the graduates as they began their study and careers outside Danebank.
+The guest speaker, Antonia Pesenti (Danebank graduate 1987), gave an inspiring address and offered her advice to the graduates as they began their study and careers outside Danebank.

-The three student speakers, Alexandra Brown, Alisa Pontifix and Madeline Hargreaves, spoke of their strategies and tips for studying for the HSC, as well as acknowledging the challenges that inevitably come.
+The three student speakers, Mia Ingram, Freya Hill and Abby Wong, spoke of their strategies and tips for studying for the HSC, as well as acknowledging the challenges that inevitably come.
 They also reflected on the changing nature of their motivation and the permission they gave themselves to be flexible in their mindset.

 The assembly is a noteworthy milestone for the students and families of the Senior School – it allows for an acknowledgment of exceptional student graduates but also offers the opportunity to appreciate the wonderful learning community we share.